CurryMan1/Pygame-Halloween-GameJam-2023/README.md

 - Accumulate hearts to purchase powerful [upgrades](#Upgrades)

 - Avoid the naval mines so you don't get blown up

+- As you adventure your crew slowly repairs your ship

 - Stay vigilant, gather hearts, and face the horrors of the deep to emerge victorious in this heart-pounding underwater adventure!